 The Gango-ji temple used to cover a much larger area of Naramachi, but fires have destroyed most of the original buildings.
 The few remaining buildings are protected as World Heritage Sites or National Treasures like a minuscule pagoda that is barely over 5 meters tall.
 It is certainly amusing to compare the giant five-story pagoda of Kofuku-ji Temple with this one. 🙂

 Yakushi-ji is a particular temple made in a Chinese style.
 Due to several fires, most of the buildings were burned down and the only structure that resists since its creation in the 8th century is the East Pagoda.
 All the other structures were reconstructed like the original ones.
 Another interesting feature of this temple is the main pagoda that offers an incredible optical illusion; it seems to be a six-story pagoda when it is actually just a three-story pagoda.

 Just 10 minutes away on foot from the previous temple, you’ll find the Toshodai-ji temple.
 It is another beautiful and unique temple that is often compared to the famous Parthenon in Greece because the main hall was constructed using the same technique.
 Inside you will find an awesome statue that is considered like the oldest wooden statue in Japan and it is also a National Treasure.

 Nara Palace Site (Heijo Palace Remains)

-The Imperial Palace Site is an important place to visit if you’re interested in the history of Nara when it was the capital of Japan.
+The Imperial Palace Site is an important place to visit if you’re interested in Nara’s history when it was the capital of Japan.
 Inside this huge area, you will be able to see the Daigokuden (former audience hall), the Suzaki Gate and the East Palace Gardens that were recreated according to records of that time.
 There are still excavations going on in the site, so if you want to take a look, you can head for the Excavation Site Exhibition Hall.